-I get questions ALL THE TIME from readers who want to know what it's like to travel as a vegan in Thailand.
-While I have travelled all around the country, it was back in my pre-vegan days.
+I get questions all the time from readers who want to know what it's like to travel as a vegan in Thailand.
+While I have traveled all around the country, it was back in my pre-vegan days.
 So I was thrilled when Dominique Julian offered to share her insider knowledge with Nomadic Vegan readers.

 Having lived in both Bankgok and Koh Pha Ngan, Dominique has plenty of insider tips for finding the best vegan food in Thailand, including places that only the locals know about.
 Here she is to share her tips with you!

 Table of Contents

 Being vegan in Thailand is easy.
 Fruit stands are at every corner, fresh markets are abundant, and the demand for organic products is growing.
 It is always possible to get vegan options in Thai restaurants, since their traditional cuisine is mostly composed of vegetables.

 The only problem is what they cook with.
 They tend to use chicken broth and fish sauce in most dishes, so be sure to speak up if you want to avoid these.
 Let them know that you are vegan by saying proudly “chan ghin jay” if you’re a woman or “pom ghin jay” if you’re a man.

 It’s also a good idea to specify that you don’t eat fish sauce (chan/pom mai ghin nam pla) or egg (chan/pom mai ghin kai).